Zuckerberg conspicuous in his absence at international hearing

 Battle of wills

-In a press conference following the session, Zimmer said that he believed Facebook's strategy had been to deflect, and that Allan had been successful in doing so on the company's behalf.
-"He's weathered the storm and he's taken one for Mr. Zuckerberg," he said.
+In a press conference following the session, Zimmer said he believed Facebook's strategy had been to deflect and that Allan had been successful in doing so.
+"He's weathered the storm and he's taken one for Mr. Zuckerberg," Zimmer said.

-Chair of disinformation committee, British MP Damian Collins, said that he felt Allan had failed to answer questions satisfactorily and said he isn't giving up on getting Zuckerberg in front of the committee.
+Damian Collins, a British member of Parliament and chair of the committee on disinformation, said he felt Allan had failed to answer questions satisfactorily and said he isn't giving up on getting Zuckerberg in front of the committee.

 Of all the voices calling for Zuckerberg to appear in the UK, Collins' has been the most persistent.
-He has repeatedly expressed dismay whenever Zuckerberg declines to attend.
-Right now there is something of a standoff between the pair, and Zuckerberg doesn't appear have the upper hand.
+He has repeatedly expressed dismay when Zuckerberg declines invitations to appear.
+Right now there is something of a standoff between the two, and Zuckerberg doesn't appear have the upper hand.

-At the present moment the Facebook chief cannot visit the UK for any reason without also agreeing to appear before Parliament.
-If he does attempt to visit the UK, he risks being issued a formal summons the minute he touches down in the country.
+Right now, the Facebook chief cannot visit the UK for any reason without also agreeing to appear before Parliament.
+If he does attempt to visit the UK, he risks being issued a formal summons the minute he steps foot in the country.
 This could involve the embarrassment of being escorted to Westminster by Parliament's serjeant-at-arms.
-It seems unlikely that Zuckerberg would take this risk, which means that unless he gives in, or unless the risk subsides, he must avoid the UK completely.
+It seems unlikely that Zuckerberg would take this risk, which means that unless he gives in or unless the risk subsides, he must avoid the UK completely.

 The same is true of Canada, where if Zuckerberg sets foot in the country but refuses to appear before politicians, he may be held in contempt of Parliament.

-Unfortunately for him, it doesn't look like the scrutiny will subside anytime soon.
+It doesn't appear that the scrutiny will subside anytime soon.
 The UK's parliamentary fake-news inquiry has concluded its evidence gathering, but it's not decreasing pressure on the Facebook chief to appear.
 If anything, the pressure is ramping up.
 By bringing in other governments from around the world, the voices calling for Zuckerberg to appear are only getting louder.

-"Ultimately the buck stops with Zuck," Collins said in the press conference.
+"Ultimately the buck stops with Zuck," Collins said in a press conference.
 "These issues aren't going to go away and the pressure will continue to grow."

 CNET's Holiday Gift Guide: The place to find the best tech gifts for 2018.